 Have you thought about your next creative craft idea for your next craft night?
 Thinking of a new way to display memorable photos at home?
 How about transferring your photo to wood?
 Forget picture frames and use the timber you have at home instead and give that rustic touch to your living room.
 It’s perfect for making decorations, woodblock hang-ups, and wood coasters.

 Transferring a photo to a piece of wood takes around 20 minutes.
 What we like more about this idea is that you can customize the look any way you want it — your imagination is the limit!
 You can paint the timber any color you like and even use special effects and patterns!
 And, of course, you can shape the wood to match the mood and content of your photo.

 You can display your photos in a unique way by learning how to transfer photos to wood.
 Homemade photo projects are one of the easiest and most original ways to express yourself.

-You can choose to incorporate a coloured photo or print a black and white version.
+You can choose to incorporate a colored photo or print a black-and-white version.
 Text can be added to your design or you can choose to use only a photo.
 Depending on your preferences, you can print all the way to the wood’s edges or leave some space for breathing.

 It’s entirely up to you how you create a unique and creative photo transfer on timber!

 - 1 What is a Mod podge?